 Jammu & Kashmir was a former Indian state (now a Union Territory) located at the northern tip.
 It was ruled by a Maharaja.
-The state shares border with Afghanistan, Pakistan, and China.
-In the process, both countries have forcibly grabbed many parts of the state forcibly.
+The state shares a border with Afghanistan, Pakistan, and China.
+In the process, both the nations moved to claim their respective portions of the state.
 But still, the largest portion of the original state of Jammu & Kashmir remains as a state within India.
 The residents of Jammu and Kashmir lived under a separate set of laws and regulation, including those related to citizenship, ownership of property, and fundamental rights, as compared to other Indians.

 Aspirants can find information on the structure and other important details related to the IAS Exam,in the linked article.